brunocleite/java11-study/co.brunoleite.modules/README.md

 The `provides..with` directive is used on `co.brunoleite.modules.animal.concretefactory` to provide implementations for AnimalFactory

 The `uses` directive is used on `co.brunoleite.modules.animal.app` to indicate the use of a service

+The `opens` directive is used on `co.brunoleite.modules.animal.app` to open the `Bird` class to runtime access by `co.brunoleite.modules.animal.concretefactory` method `createCustom(Class<A extends Animal> animal)`.
+It could be used `open` on the whole module declaration also.

 ### 3. Describe how a modular project is compiled and run